 Another reason is that in the effort to be as mainstream as possible, we have in some ways backed ourselves in a corner, and coming out, (no pun intended) on the wrong side of the same-sex marriage debate will signal that we as Muslims are definitely different, and it will highlight the fact that the moral roots of our faith, which are markedly conservative, are not in sync with the current national trend of the rest of the country in accepting same-sex marriage and by proxy, homosexuality.
 “And to Lot, too, We gave Judgment and Knowledge, and We saved him from the town which practiced abominations: truly they were a people given to Evil, a rebellious people”.
 [21:74].

-Many of us, have gay or lesbian co-workers, neighbors, employees, associates, and family members, who do us no personal harm so the issue for many of us, is closer than we would like.
-I have worked alongside gays and lesbians in political work.
-In fact my woman who hired me at the Pensylcania Public interest Coalition, Patty Snee, was lesbian and although wevdidhr see I to I. On the gay issue, the gay and lesbian and pro-gay, pro-choice, and pro- same-sex marriage folks who trained me in issue and electoral politics back in my early to mud-twehties, were awesome folks to work with and they were light years beyond many close minded people as far as understanding hand respecting Muslima.
-My personal experience with many days and lesbians has always been that they were actually, cool people, with many of the same quirks and ups and down like other people.
+Many of us, have gay or lesbian co-workers, neighbors, employees, associates, and family members, who do us no personal harm, and men us no harm, so the issue for many of us, is closer than we would like.
+I have worked alongside gays and lesbians in political work, and in the coprate world.
+In fact the woman who hired me at the Pensylcania Public interest Coalition, Patty Snee, was lesbian and although we did not see eye to eye on the gay issue, the gay and lesbian and pro-gay, pro-choice, and pro- same-sex marriage folks who trained me in issue and electoral politics back in my early to mid-twehties, were awesome folks to work with and they were light years beyond many close minded people as far as understanding hand respecting Muslims.
+My personal experience with many gays and lesbians has always been that they were actually, cool people, with many of the same quirks and ups and down like other people.
 Because of this and because of the aforementioned political considerations, it is difficult for some Muslims to even talk publicly about the issue of homosexuality or lesbianism with any conviction.
 This is another reason why we hardly see it addressed by Muslims publicly in the United States.

 Nevertheless, as the issue is being heaved upon the public like a ton of bricks, to the extent that a person could lose his or her job for being anti-gay, bolstered by such arguments that; homosexuals and lesbians are good people, or they are my relative, or that we shouldn’t judge, or they can’t help it, it is understandable although lamentable that some Muslims are starting to crack and accept the practice of same-sex marriage.
 I’m not saying I agree; I’m just saying it’s understandable since all of the above may be true, and granted, there is hardly anyone who is all bad in every aspect of their lives.
 However, There are murderers who give generously in charity are good people otherwise, there are pedophiles who teach grade school, and are otherwise good people, there are thieves who smile in your face, and help little old ladies across the street and are otherwise good people, there are rapists who volunteer at charitable organizations and do a good job, and there are criminals of every type who readily engage in their crimes, but are otherwise are good people.
 However, none of that excuses the sin or the nature of it according to our understanding as Muslims.